Support the Ringside Report Network

 Reflecting on the overall fight card, AJ lamented the absence of Jon Jones but acknowledged the UFC’s consistent ability to deliver high-calibre pay-per-view events, especially towards the year’s end.
 He emphasized the memorable fights from recent cards and pointed out the inherent risks in training camps, suggesting that sometimes fighters might push too hard, leading to injuries.

-While the injury to Jon Jones has undoubtedly affected the anticipation for UFC 295, the UFC has managed to restructure a compelling fight card, ensuring fans still have much to look forward to.
+While Jon Jones’s injury has undoubtedly affected anticipation for UFC 295, the UFC has managed to restructure a compelling fight card, ensuring fans still have a lot to look forward to.

 Georges St-Pierre, a local fighter, was set to face off against his longtime rival Nick Diaz.
 Still, their highly anticipated bout has been delayed due to injuries sustained by both fighters.